-- Are Target Finder's emissions factors national, regional, or state-based?
+- Are the Design emissions factors national, regional, or state-based?

 - Can I get weather normalized metrics for design projects?

 - Can I use Target Finder for LEED documentation?

 - Can I use Target Finder for major renovations?